 September 21, 2022

-Shipping’s inclusion in the European Union’s Emissions Trading System (EU ETS) will bring carbon pricing to the maritime sector for the first time.
-Some decisions are still pending but the cost will eventually be added to the charterer's freight rate.
-One way to prepare, is by understanding what the ETS means to the charterer.
+Shipping’s inclusion in the European Union’s Emissions Trading System (EU ETS) will bring carbon pricing to the maritime sector for the first time and the cost will eventually be added to the charterer's freight rate.
+One way to prepare, is by understanding what the EU ETS means to the charterer.